Trackunit/developer-hub/api-docs/graphql-api-introduction.md

 Some fields are in a preview state and may change without notice.
 To indicate you accept these terms pass the HTTP header `TU-PREVIEW:<codeword>` with your query requests.
 The codeword differs for each preview field and you can find it by looking in the GQL schema (or explorer) above.

+Our [GraphQL Explorer and Query builder](./graphql-explorer) is an interactive way to familiarize yourself with the available data models.
+Here you can easily delve into the underlying data sources that empower our GraphQL API, offering you a clearer understanding of the wealth of information at your fingertips.

+Additionally you can also download the [Public schema](https://apps.iris.trackunit.com/graphql-public-viewer/schema.gql) of the Trackunit Iris GraphQL API.